 On July 21, 2017, New Jersey Governor Chris Christie signed a bill that places new restrictions on the collection and use of personal information by retail establishments for certain purposes.
 The statute, which is called the Personal Information and Privacy Protection Act, permits retail establishments in New Jersey to scan a person’s driver’s license or other state-issued identification card only for the following eight purposes: Continue Reading New Jersey Shopper Privacy Bill Signed into Law

-On February 17, 2017, Horizon Blue Cross Blue Shield of New Jersey agreed to pay 1.1 million dollars as part of a settlement with the New Jersey Division of Consumer Affairs regarding allegations that Horizon did not adequately protect the privacy of nearly 690,000 policyholders.
+On February 17, 2017, Horizon Blue Cross Blue Shield of New Jersey (“Horizon”) agreed to pay $1.1 million as part of a settlement with the New Jersey Division of Consumer Affairs (the “Division”) regarding allegations that Horizon did not adequately protect the privacy of nearly 690,000 policyholders.
 Continue Reading Health Insurer Reaches Privacy Settlement with New Jersey Division of Consumer Affairs

 Last month, two New Jersey judges issued opposing decisions in class action lawsuits regarding merchants’ point-of-sale ZIP code collection practices.
 The conflicting orders leave unanswered the question of whether New Jersey retailers are prohibited from requiring and recording customers’ ZIP codes at the point of sale during credit card transactions.